DecisiveAI/mdai-data-core/docs/interpolation.md

 # Interpolation Engine

-The interpolation engine provides a mechanism to dynamically replace placeholders in a string with values from an `eventing.MdaiEvent`.
-It is inspired by similar concepts in OpenTelemetry and other observability tools.
+The interpolation engine replaces placeholders in strings with values from one or more value sources.
+It is inspired by OpenTelemetry-style attribute interpolation.
+* Placeholders use the form: ${scope:field:-default}
+* Multiple sources may be supplied; one provider per scope is used (first-wins; later duplicates are ignored with a warning).

 ## Syntax

 The interpolation syntax follows a simple pattern:
-`${scope:field:-defaultValue}
-`
+`${scope:field:-defaultValue}`

 - **`scope`**: The source of the data.
 Currently, the only supported scope is `trigger`.
 - **`field`**: The path to the value you want to retrieve from the event.
 This can be a top-level event attribute or a nested path within the event's JSON payload.
-- **`defaultValue`**: (Optional) A fallback value to use if the specified `field` cannot be found or its value is considered "empty" (e.g., an empty string or a zero-value timestamp).
+- **`:-defaultValue`**: (Optional) A fallback value to use if the specified `field` cannot be found or its value is considered "empty" (e.g., an empty string or a zero-value timestamp).

 ---
+## Supported Scope: `template`

+The `template` scope allows access to predefined key-value pairs.

+### Usage

+Template values are provided as a `map[string]string` when calling the interpolation function.
+You can then reference these values using the `template` scope in your interpolation strings.

 ## Supported Scope: `trigger`